Lean Supply Chain

 Product Flow- In many supply chains, products tend to move forward in a “push” system.
 Under this system (in response to forecasts) inventory is built to a consistently high level which clearly strains working capital, while increasing lead-time, scrap, and rework.

-Customer Demand- As total cost to the lean supply chain becomes an overall initiative, organizations are beginning to investigate the entire customer/supplier network for potential improvements.
+Customer Demand- As total cost becomes an overall initiative, organizations are beginning to investigate the entire customer/supplier network for potential improvements.

 Information Flow- A robust supply chain must work with accurate information starting with forecasting to delivery of products to end-users.
 Supply and demand should be synchronized considering factors such as service levels, variability, events, and capacity as processed by technology platforms and users of the information.